-Mortgage rates are enticingly low, so if you’re thinking about refinancing, make sure you take advantage of that and get the lowest rate and best deal possible.
+Mortgage rates are still relatively low, but starting to rise, so if you haven’t yet refinanced your home, there’s still time to possibly save a bundle on your mortgage payments if you act sooner rather than later.
 Bankrate has made it easier for you to compare refinance offers by reviewing dozens of mortgage lenders in several key areas.
 Based on those benchmarks, here is our guide to the best mortgage refinance lenders in 2022.

 Best mortgage refinance lenders